 - Demonstrates a positive influence among their colleagues and those they serve

 - This national competition is open to individual nominees whose complementary or alternative medicine activities have been carried out within Canada

 - The body of work to be considered for the Dr. Rogers Prize has been conducted in Canada

-- The Winner must attend the Dr. Rogers Prize Award Gala in Vancouver, BC in the fall of 2019
+- The Winner must attend the Dr. Rogers Prize Award Gala in Vancouver, BC (public health restrictions permitting)

 - The nominee will be an individual (rather than a group)